ChangboBro/SPL06-MEMS-barometer-micropython/README.md

 It need some troublesome code to process the value you get from register and calculate altitude.

 2 lib files to let you trade off between the refresh rate and precision.

+I only tested it using my RaspberryPi Pico, didn't test it with other MCU...